Syrian antiquities chief says Turkey refuses to return looted art

 Even more destructive for Syria's archaeological heritage are illicit excavations at sites such as Palmyra and the even older site of Mari, near the Iraqi border, he said.

-Abdulkarim said more than 2,000 objects looted from these sites had been seized in Turkey, which in contrast to other countries neighboring Syria refuses to cooperate with the Syrian authorities on documenting and returning the artifacts.
+Abdulkarim said more than 2,000 objects looted from these sites had been seized in Turkey, which in contrast to other countries neighbouring Syria refuses to cooperate with the Syrian authorities on documenting and returning the artefacts.

 "The Turkish government refuses to register (the seized objects).
 There is no information, no pictures.
 It's not transparent," Abdulkarim told Reuters in an interview in Vienna.